iamgmujtaba/AcademicJobToolkit/README.md

 5. The script will create a jobApp directory and save each section as a separate PDF file within this directory.
 After splitting, the original PDF file will be deleted.

+### Output
+After running the script, your jobApp directory will contain files like:
+- Cover_Letter.pdf
+- Research_Statement.pdf
+- Teaching_Statement.pdf
+- Diversity_Statement.pdf
+- References.pdf

+### Troubleshooting
+If you encounter any issues, please check the following:
+- Ensure all LaTeX packages are installed
+- Verify that PyPDF2 is correctly installed
+- Check that the PDF file name in the Python script matches your compiled PDF

 ### Contributing
 Contributions are welcome!
 Please feel free to submit a Pull Request.

+### Reporting Issues
+If you encounter any bugs or have feature requests, please file an issue on the [GitHub issue tracker](https://github.com/iamgmujtaba/AcademicJobToolkit/issues).